- Home

 Airport Noise FAQs

-Aircraft noise complaints associated with the Middleton Airport can be reported this link or by calling the 24-hour hotline at 608-836-6473.
-Office staff will respond to requests for callbacks within three business days, during regular business hours.
+Aircraft noise complaints associated with Middleton Airport can be reported using this link or by calling the 24-hour hotline at 608-836-6473.
+Office staff will respond to requests for callbacks within three business days during regular business hours.

 It’s important to know that aircraft noise complaints alone cannot change how any airport operates.
 The Airport cannot prevent aircraft noise; however, staff can answer questions, provide data, and help residents understand aircraft activity.

-There are many reasons why aircraft sound different from one another.
-The noise characteristics of an aircraft depend on aircraft type, weight, thrust, speed and airframe configuration, among other contributing factors such as ambient conditions like weather, proximity of structures/objects in the area, environment, and the aircraft angle relative to the person hearing it.
+There are many reasons why aircraft sound different.
+An aircraft's noise characteristics depend on its type, weight, thrust, speed, and airframe configuration, among other contributing factors such as ambient conditions like weather, proximity of structures/objects in the area, environment, and the aircraft's angle relative to the person hearing it.

-For example, different types of aircraft have variations in performance features, engine design, and aerodynamics.
-Some aircraft make more noise than others because of the type of engines they use.
-Newer aircraft and aircraft engines typically are quieter as a result of improved designs and technology, however some of the aircraft that operate at our airport may make more noise specifically during takeoff and landing based on the aircraft design that cannot be controlled by the pilot for safety and aircraft performance standards.
+One of the key factors in understanding aircraft noise is the type of aircraft.
+Different aircraft types have variations in performance features, engine design, and aerodynamics, all of which contribute to their unique sound profiles.
+For instance, some aircraft make more noise than others due to the type of engines they use.
+Newer aircraft and aircraft engines, with their improved designs and technology, are generally quieter.
+However, it's important to note that some of the aircraft operating at our airport may produce more noise during takeoff and landing, a design feature that is necessary for safety and aircraft performance standards and cannot be controlled by the pilot.

-Additionally, where you are standing in reference to the aircraft and the aircraft's direction of travel matters.
-Many factors including reflecting surfaces, distance, aircraft type, aircraft engines, throttle position, aircraft speed, the aircraft's angle and position in relation to you and your own hearing can affect the sounds and frequencies you hear.
-Generally speaking aircraft sound levels are loudest the closer you are to the aircraft and when you are positioned behind the aircraft.
+It's not just the aircraft's characteristics that determine the sound you hear.
+Your position in relation to the aircraft and its traveling direction also plays a significant role.
+Many factors, including reflecting surfaces, distance, aircraft type, aircraft engines, throttle position, aircraft speed, the aircraft's angle and position in relation to you, and your own hearing, can all affect the sounds and frequencies you perceive.
+In general, aircraft sound levels are highest when you're closest to the aircraft and when you're positioned behind it.

-Proximity to an aircraft and the environment where you are standing affects the volume and frequency of aircraft sounds because the sound you hear could be reflecting from surfaces around you.
-Sounds from aircraft are greatest when you are behind the aircraft and off to the side slightly.
+Proximity to an aircraft and the environment where you are standing affects the volume and frequency of aircraft sounds because the sound you hear could be reflected from surfaces around you.
+Sounds from aircraft are greatest when you are behind the aircraft and slightly off to the side.

 Some airports, such as San Diego International Airport and John Wayne Airport have implemented customized aircraft operating rules and restrictions on certain aircraft activity based on noise.
 Rules and restrictions that were implemented prior to Congress's approval of the Airport Noise and Capacity Act of 1990 (ANCA) are allowed to be enforced only at the airports that implemented them.